 Researching the business beforehand can help you go a long way.
 It shows your interest in the business you’re interviewing for and shows your keen to work for them.
 Imagine it like a romantic date.
 If you show no interest in the other person, you’re hardly going to succeed as a couple.

 Another way to show interest is to ask questions.
 Too many people go into an interview with no questions to ask.
 There must be something you would like to know about the business!
-If you’re struggling, ask about why the business decided to start in cannabis or ask where the business sees itself in 5 years.
+If you’re struggling, ask where they envision the business in 5 years.
 Show interest and you’ll peak theirs.

 It sounds obvious, but don’t be late.
 There is nothing more frustrating when employers are being delayed by late interviewees.
 Employers are often on a tight schedule and you don’t want to limit the time you have to impress with them any further.
 To prevent this, always check your route of transport the night before.
 If you can, physically do the journey before the big day.
 By doing so, you’ll be sure not to get lost or be late.

-Regarding dress, the safest bet is to suit and boot.
-You can’t go wrong.
-If you are confident the company you are being interviewed for has a smart-casual approach, you may want to risk wearing the same.
+Regarding clothes: the safest bet is always to dress up!
+But if you are confident the company you are being interviewed for has a smart-casual approach, you may want to risk wearing the same.
 It helps them imagine you working for them a lot easier.
 However, if you are ever unsure, don’t be afraid to give them a call.
 It’s another opportunity to introduce yourself.

 Just like any other industry, networking makes a huge difference.
 No matter role you wish to take up, be prepared to attend expos and trade shows to get to know the different companies out there.
 Make sure to take a resume and dress appropriately.
 Your future employer may be waiting for you there.
 If there are not, there are still plenty of opportunities to find online.
 Just make sure you have your certificates ready first!